epimorphics/rdf-mapper/doc/doc.md

 ## Logging and errors

-Missing property values are not treated as a errors, the corresponding property is simply omitted.
+Missing property values are not treated as errors, the corresponding property is simply omitted.

-Attempts at type coercion which fail are similarly treated as if missing rather than emitting unexpected types.
-No warning is currently flagged for these cases which is probably not right.
+Functions / function chains that return None are treated as if missing rather than as an error.
+If a function throws an error, this will be treated as an error.

 All significant actions, such as reconciliation attempts and results are logged to a `mapper.log` file.
 Errors are _also_ logged to stderr.